A circuit designer built for people who actually think about racing.

 Lap time and race laps are calculated from this profile.
 The results are approximations rather than a full simulation, but they are grounded in real vehicle physics and produce numbers that feel right to anyone familiar with motorsport.

 Each class has a distinct set of performance characteristics.
-Switching between them on the same circuit is one of the most revealing things you can do — tight corners that barely register for an F1 car become significant obstacles in GT3, and corners that GT3 handles comfortably can be genuinely slow in MotoGP.
+Switching between them on the same circuit is one of the most revealing things you can do — tight corners that barely register for an F1 car become significant obstacles in GT3, and corners that GT3 handles comfortably can be genuinely slow on a kart.

 Formula 1 generates extreme levels of aerodynamic downforce that increase with speed.
 This means F1 actually corners more efficiently at higher speeds, producing a non-linear relationship between corner radius and minimum speed.
 The class is configured around a 305 km race distance, matching the minimum FIA Formula 1 distance.